sebbekarlsson/ElemenTailor/README.md

 > Create elements with ease

 ## Using ElemenTailor.js
+> First include the script in your HTML document:

+        <script type='text/javascript' src='elementailor.js'></script>

+> Then you can start using it:

         /* How to use */
         var element = ElemenTailor.create(/* name */, /* attributes */)